ologio/symconf/README.md

 - Uses symlinks to set canonical config files to theme-based variations.
-Which files get set depends on the _app type_ (see above), which really just boils down to whether theming (1) can be specified with an external format, and (2) if it depends on auto-generated theme files from within `local-config`.
+Which files get set depends on the _app type_ (see above), which really just boils down to whether theming (1) can be specified with an external format, and (2) if it depends on auto-generated theme files from within `autoconf`.
 - Palette and scheme are specified as expected.
 They are used to infer proper paths according to naming and structure standards.
 - Real config files will never be overwritten.
 To begin setting themes with the script,